MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/general-tips.md

 There are two primary methods to install a plugin from npm when using Cordova 4.3.1 or below: using a recent version of the Cordova CLI or the "npm" command.

+> [!NOTE]
-> **Note**: Versions of plugins present in npm were tested on Cordova 5.0.0 or later and therefore may or may not work on earlier versions of Cordova.
+> Versions of plugins present in npm were tested on Cordova 5.0.0 or later and therefore may or may not work on earlier versions of Cordova.

 #### Using Cordova CLI 5.0.0+